 Logically, a business will look to expand as close to the main areas that they do trade.
 This could be an actual extension of the current buildings that they already own.
 This shouldn’t be the default position though as your company may benefit from actually expanding to another area or location.
 The company employees will form a big part of this decision with the need to either recruit, relocate some to the new expansion or a mixture of both.

 What Type of Expansion?

 If you are building the expansion from scratch, there are many different types of material types you could consider.
-One of the more common methods nowadays is a metal building which providers such as Armstrong Steel supply.
+One of the more common methods nowadays is a metal building which providers such as a steel supplier.
 Some of the reasons that this may be a good choice is the fact that it is easy and quick to install, the quality of steel buildings are well known to survive through the worst of weathers and there is a good opportunity for insulation, therefore reducing your carbon footprint and keeping energy costs to a minimum.
 Other material options could be wood, concrete or brick.
 Each all come with their positives and negatives, specifically the actual costs of the materials.

 If you own the buildings then this becomes a good, credible financial asset in the company.
 Generally, property is a good asset and you will find that it will increase in value year on year (not always, however, that has been the trend in the past decade).
 If after a few years, you need to decrease in size again, then selling off this expansion could earn you a few extra bucks.
 Alternatively, if you have gone for materials such as steel then demolishing the building is pretty easy to do.